Orvosi Hetilap: History

 Orvosi Hetlap is the oldest medical journal in Hungary and the oldest presently published Hungarian journal in general that was established in 1857 by Lajos Markusovszky.
 However, it was only the second medical journal in Hungary: the first was Orvosi Tár (English: Medical Cabinet), established in 1831 by Pál Bugát, which stopped publication by the end of the Hungarian Revolution of 1848.

+The journal issues the Markusovszky Award.